Connect with others who understand.

 Talk With Others Who Understand

 MyMSTeam is the social network for people with multiple sclerosis and their loved ones.
-On MyMSTeam, more than 184,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.
+On MyMSTeam, more than 216,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.

-Do you have MS and experience swollen lymph nodes?
+Do you have MS and swollen lymph nodes?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.

-Get the latest articles about multiple sclerosis sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

-Elizabeth Wartella, M.P.H. is an Associate Editor at MyHealthTeam.
+Elizabeth Wartella, M.P.H. is an Editor at MyHealthTeam.
 She holds a Master's in Public Health from Columbia University and is passionate about spreading accurate, evidence-based health information.
 Learn more about her here.

 Related Articles